What type of Validation does your RTO need to complete?

 This is an analysis of the materials before they are put into use, and is carried out to verify or confirm requirements will be fulfilled.

-Pre-use validation might include a validation of mapping to confirm coverage against the unit evidence requirements, and a validation of the assessment tool, which is a check that the instruments have been written to collect the right type of evidence as required by the training package/unit of competency.
+Pre-use validation might include a validation of mapping to confirm coverage against the unit evidence requirements, and a validation of the assessment tool, which is a check that tool is fit-for-purpose, including factors such as:

 Validation of the assessment tool also confirms that the assessment tool has been designed to allow for the provision of sufficient evidence that is valid, reliable, authentic, and current.